spacelover1/spacelover1.github.io/_posts/2021-03-07-Hello-World.md

 tags: English_blog Beginning
 ---

-I have a blog writing in Persian, but since I really love to communicate in another language I've decided to start writing a new blog in English, because that's the only language I'm good at for now (at least I believe so :P).
+I already have a blog that I'm writing in Persian.
+Since I enjoy communicating in English, I've decided to keep an English blog.
+I'm gonna write about my thoughts, experiences and many different stuff here.
+I'd like to get feedback from you!
+So feel free to put a comment or send an E-mail.

 So, Hello World! 👋